Generic Name: pramlintide (PRAM-lin-tide)

 Brand Name: Symlin

 Pramlintide vial is used along with insulin.
 It may increase the risk of severe low blood sugar caused by insulin.
 The risk may be higher in patients with type 1 diabetes.
 If this occurs, it is seen within 3 hours after an injection of pramlintide vial.
-Use caution if you will be driving or performing other possibly unsafe tasks.
-Be sure you understand how to use pramlintide vial and how to recognize low blood sugar.
+Do not drive, use heavy machinery, or do other tasks or actions that could be unsafe until you know the effects of this drug on your blood sugar.
+If very low blood sugar happens while you are doing any of these things, very bad injuries or death may happen.
 Discuss any questions or concerns with your health care provider.

 Pramlintide vial is used for:

 Treating diabetes in certain patients who also use insulin.